Academy of Osseointegration (Implant Interest Group)

 Anastomoses is the official literary magazine of the UConn School of Medicine and Dental Medicine.
 Anastomoses publishes works of fiction/non-fiction, poetry, and visual art created by students and faculty.
 The goals of the magazine are largely to provide an outlet for creative energy in the UConn medical and dental communities as well as to advocate for the strong relationship between the humanities and health care.
-The magazine presents works in one of the three categories: voices, artwork, and poetry.
 Submissions need not be related to medicine or dentistry.
-In addition to the works by students, a section is also published known as “Ask Dr. Henry” in which Dr. Dan Henry has agreed to answer “pressing” questions from students regardless of their relevance.
-New editions of the magazine are published on-line bi-annually and can be accessed via our website: www.anastomoseslitmag.com.
+Submissions to the virtual magazine are published as soon as they are reviewed by our editors and can be accessed via the Anastomoses website https://anastomoseslitmag.wixsite.com/uchc

 Dr. Hugh Blumenfeld

 Sleep better by taking part!
 The AIG is where students interested in the specialty of anesthesia come to get an insider view of the going-ons behind the curtain in the OR.
-Under the advisorship of Dr. Jeffrey Gross, various presentations are given by students as well as by residents/attending physicians that showcase various aspects of anesthesia.
+Under the advisorship of Dr. Stephen Panaro and Dr. Howard Gutstein, various presentations are given by students as well as by residents/attending physicians that showcase various aspects of anesthesia.
 Students have the opportunity to mingle with residents and attending physicians to discuss the field in general, residency options, as well as gain added exposure to a field, without which, surgery does not occur!
 Previous talks in the past few years given by students have included airway and intubation, pain management, regional anesthesia, and history of anesthesia.
 Hands-on training has included intubation techniques and regional anesthesia ultrasound practice, just to name a few.
-As well, students get an inside opportunity to ask questions regarding the first-year preceptorship in anesthesia, where students between their first and second year of medical school have the opportunity to rotate for one month in anesthesia at either John Dempsey Hospital, Hartford Hospital, or Saint Francis Hospital.
-Interested students can contact the co-chairs.
+As well, students get an inside opportunity to ask questions regarding the first-year preceptorship in anesthesia, where students between their first and second year of medical school have the opportunity to rotate for one month in anesthesia at either UConn John Dempsey Hospital, Hartford Hospital, or Saint Francis Hospital.

 Dr. John Agar